 - D. Neither A or B

 Answer A is wrong.
-With a standard bolt, a technician could torque the bolt to its yield point, and it would return to its original form and length when removed.
-It has elasticity; it can stretch and then return to its original form.
+With a standard bolt, a technician could torque the bolt to its yield point, which will return to its original form and length when removed.
+It has elasticity; it can stretch and return to its original form.

 Answer B is wrong.
-Cleaning a bolt that has stretched does not restore it to its original length.
+Cleaning a stretched TTY bolt does not restore it to its original length.

 Answer C is wrong.
 This answer could be correct if the TTY bolt passes all of the manufacturer's required specifications.
 Be careful when clamping cylinder heads with these bolts.

 Answer D is correct.
 Neither technician is correct.
-Due to the nature of their design, torque to yield bolts or stretch bolts should not always be reused.
+Due to the nature of their design, most manufacturers recommend replacing torque-to-yield bolts with new ones.